M. R. James(1862–1936)

 Montague Rhodes James, OM

-The Kent vicarage child who was elected a King's College Cambridge scholar at thirteen, returned to King's as a fellow at twenty-five and stayed for forty-six years, served as Provost of both King's College Cambridge and Eton, catalogued the manuscript collections of every major Cambridge college library, and wrote the four volumes of *Ghost Stories of an Antiquary* that became the foundational text of the modern English ghost-story tradition.
+The Kent vicarage child elected a King's College Cambridge scholar at thirteen who became Provost of both King's and Eton, catalogued the medieval manuscript collections of the Cambridge college libraries, and wrote the Ghost Stories of an Antiquary that founded the modern English ghost-story tradition.

-He was schooled at the small private preparatory school at Temple Grove, East Sheen from seven, won the King's Scholarship to Eton College at thirteen in 1876, took the Newcastle Scholarship at Eton (the Eton senior academic prize) in 1881 at eighteen, and went up to King's College Cambridge in October 1882 on the open Major Scholarship at the College.
-He took the Cambridge Classical Tripos First-Class Honours in 1885 at twenty-three, took the BA the same year, and was elected to a King's College fellowship on the strength of his Classical-Tripos performance in 1887 at twenty-five.
-He held the King's fellowship continuously from 1887 to 1905, served as Dean of King's from 1889 to 1900, and was elected Provost of King's in 1905 at forty-three.
-He held the King's Provostship for the next thirteen years to 1918.
+He won the King's Scholarship to Eton at thirteen, took the Newcastle Scholarship there at eighteen, and went up to King's College Cambridge in 1882.
+He took a first in the Classical Tripos in 1885, was elected to a King's fellowship in 1887, served as Dean of King's from 1889, and was elected Provost of King's in 1905, holding the office for thirteen years.

-He left King's in 1918 at fifty-six on the unanimous Eton College Governing Body invitation to take the Provostship of Eton College (the senior administrative office of the school).
-He served as Provost of Eton from 1918 to 1936, the last eighteen years of his life.
-He never married, lived continuously at the Eton Provost's Lodging from 1918, was made a Companion of Honour in 1928 and received the Order of Merit in 1930.
-He died at the Eton Provost's Lodging on 12 June 1936, two months short of his seventy-fourth birthday, of complications from a stroke he had suffered three months earlier.
-He is buried at the Eton College Burial Ground at Datchet, on the Eton-Slough border.
-The James name in the English-side catalogue is the patronymic of James (the Latinate form of Jacob, carried into post-Conquest English Christian baptismal naming through the twelfth-century Reformation-of-the-Apostolic-Calendar revival of the Apostolic-Era James-the-Greater and James-the-Less cults); he carried the Goodnestone-and-Great-Livermere Evangelical-rectory-family variant of it through the medieval-manuscript-cataloguing work of his Cambridge and Eton career and through the foundation of the modern English ghost-story tradition.
+He left King's in 1918 to take the Provostship of Eton College, which he held for the last eighteen years of his life.
+He was made a Companion of Honour in 1928 and received the Order of Merit in 1930, and died at the Eton Provost's Lodging on 12 June 1936, seventy-three years old.
+He is buried at the Eton College burial ground.
+The James name, the Christian patronymic of the apostle, he carried through the medieval-manuscript scholarship of his Cambridge and Eton career and the foundation of the modern English ghost-story tradition.

 Achievements